 Next to the barracks was a small stable with six stalls and a little paddock in front of it.
 Sadly, while there were buckets hanging from the side of each stall, we had no horses.
 That was something we could figure out later.

 The final room on the bottom floor of the necropolis was our new chapel.
 Inspecting the bone-covered doors, I thought that perhaps calling it an ossuary might have been a better designation.
 The entire section of the necropolis around the chapel was constructed from thin white bones and bleached skulls.
 They weren’t human—not all of them—but the skeletons from all sorts of wild beasts.
 The skulls right above the doorway were mostly from imps, though the one in the very center was most definitely a human.
 I wondered for a moment if it was my skull.
 I had died, after all, and it wouldn’t surprise me if Lady Kalma had taken a macabre memento.
-Perhaps she had replaced my skull with something else entirely.
+Perhaps she had replaced the skull around my brain with something else entirely.

 I silently willed the chapel’s bone doors to open, and they obeyed my command.
-Dark, swirling light scattered out from the inside of the chapel.
+Dark, swirling energy scattered out from the inside of the chapel.
 It was a mix of black shadow, deep purple shimmer, and wisps of grey that reminded me of smoke.
 More bones made up the interior walls.
 I walked into the gloom and mentally told the lights to come on, but nothing happened.
 There were no magical crystals on the ceiling to control the atmosphere, so I just left the doors open to see by what little sunlight managed to penetrate the darkness.